 Appellation website: www.mtveederwines.com

 Oak Knoll District was founded as an appellation in 2004.
-Due to its proximity in the Napa Valley it is a sweet spot between Napa’s warmer up-valley appellations and the cooler Los Carneros region to the south, A number of white varietals do well here, chiefly Chardonnay and of the reds, Merlot is often sourced from this region by premium producers who do not own vineyards here.
+Due to its proximity in the Napa Valley it is a sweet spot between Napa’s warmer up-valley appellations and the cooler Los Carneros region to the south, A number of white varieties do well here, chiefly Chardonnay and of the reds, Merlot is often sourced from this region by premium producers who do not own vineyards here.
 The appellation is located on the valley floor and has deep alluvial soils.
-Oak Knoll is one of Napa Valley’s most diverse wine growing appellations as far as the number of varietals grown here.
+Oak Knoll is one of Napa Valley’s most diverse wine growing appellations as far as the number of varieties grown here.

 Top producers from this appellation include: Monticello Vineyards, Robert Biale Vineyards, Trefethen,